Sir James Clark, 1st Baronet: Early life and career

 In 1822, while in Rome, Clark published Medical Notes on Climate, Diseases, Hospitals, and Medical Schools in France, Italy, and Switzerland, comprising an Inquiry into the Effects of a Residence in the South of Europe in Cases of Pulmonary Consumption.
 He also made contact with members of the European royal families and aristocracy, among them Prince Leopold, later King of the Belgians, as well as English aristocrats travelling in Europe.
-At Carlsbad (now Karlovy Vary), Prince Leopold found Clark examining the waters, and was struck with the desire to learn their uses.
+At Carlsbad (now Karlovy Vary), Prince Leopold found Clark examining the waters and was struck with the desire to learn their uses.
 On his return to England, he appointed Clark as his physician.

-Clark returned to London in 1826, and was admitted as a Licentiate of the College of Physicians and appointed physician to St George's Infirmary.
+Clark returned to London in 1826 and was admitted as a Licentiate of the College of Physicians and appointed physician to St George's Infirmary.
 He steadily built up a medical practice in London, and in 1829 published what was described as his "best and most important work", The Influence of Climate in the Prevention and Cure of Chronic Diseases, more particularly of the Chest and Digestive Organs.
-In it, he systematised and popularised all that was really known upon the subject, and gave a more correct view of the powers of climate and of mineral waters in the treatment of disease than had hitherto existed in the English language.
-The book established his reputation in London and with the members of his own profession.
-He promoted the use of mineral waters to treat disease, and became both famous and popular for the care he took in his prescriptions.
+In it, he systematised and popularised all that was known about the subject, and gave a more correct view of the powers of climate and mineral waters in the treatment of disease than had hitherto existed in the English language.
+The book established his reputation in London and with the members of his profession.
+He promoted the use of mineral waters to treat disease and became both famous and popular for the care he took in his prescriptions.
 He thought it "not beneath his notice or his dignity to study the art of prescribing practically, and by repeated trials, and his prescriptions compared favourably with those of most of his contemporaries."
 He was elected Fellow of the Royal Society in 1832.